-Pam currently focuses her work on organizational development and evaluation in youth- and family-serving organizations.
-She brings wide and varied experiences that she draws on as an Extension professional.
+Pam focused her work on organizational development and evaluation in youth- and family-serving organizations.
+She drew on wide and varied experiences as an Extension professional.
 She has worked as a youth worker, a family therapist, a group facilitator, and an alternative school staff member.
 Subsequently, she provided program evaluation expertise and training through her work at Wilder Research, as a private consultant and as director of research and development at ServeMinnesota.
 She has experience in philanthropy, having served as program officer for a family foundation in Saint Paul, Minnesota, and has successfully written grant proposals that have brought private and public funding to advance programs serving families and youth.

-Pam is currently co-PI on a National Science Foundation-funded project entitled "Driven to Discover: Enabling Authentic Inquiry through Citizen Science."
-This five-year project is testing a program model for youth-adult teams to investigate their questions about the natural world as they monitor monarch larvae and birds.
-Youth development programs partners, including 4-H, bring a foundation of training adults to apply experiential learning methods with youth to this project.
-Pam is a member of the project team refining a model that expands and deepens experiential learning through authentic scientific inquiry in non-formal learning environments.
+Pam was a co-PI on a National Science Foundation-funded project entitled "Driven to Discover: Enabling Authentic Inquiry through Citizen Science."
+This five-year project tested a program model for youth-adult teams to investigate their questions about the natural world while monitoring monarch larvae and birds.
+Pam was a member of the project team refining a model that expands and deepens experiential learning through authentic scientific inquiry in non-formal learning environments.

 Academic degrees and experience

 - Ph.D., The University of Minnesota, College of Human Ecology.
 Family social science: Marriage and family therapy concentration.
 Dissertation title: "A Process Evaluation of a Mobile Crisis Team Program for Youth and Families."

 - B.A., psychology, The College of Saint Catherine, St. Paul, Minnesota.